-Does your cat travel, and are you interested in flying with your cats?
+Does your cat travel or are you interested in flying with your cats?
 Pedigreed kitties do it all the time to reach cat shows.
+Here's how!

 Be sure to call airlines ahead of time to find out the latest pet requirements.
 You will need a health certificate, including proof of vaccination from your veterinarian.
 Small pets that fit into carriers sized to slide under the seat can travel as carry-on luggage.
-There is an added charge and a limit to the numbers that can be in the cabin at one time.
-It's usually a first-come, first-served deal so make this request early.
+There is an added charge and a limit to the numbers that can be in the cabin at one time, however.
+It's usually a first-come, first-serve deal, so make this request early.

-You'd also need to prepare your kitty in advance for the trip to be sure they're comfortable for the length of the flight inside a crate.
+You'll also need to prepare your kitty in advance for the trip to be sure it's comfortable for the length of the flight inside a crate.
 Start crate training a few weeks in advance.
-Be sure all your contact information is on the carrier and on the pet.
-Don't use tranquilizers, because that can cause problems at high altitudes with slowed heart rate and respiration, so it's best if the cat doesn't get upset about confinement.
+Be sure all your contact information is on the carrier and the pet.
+It's best if the cat doesn't get upset about confinement.
+And don't use tranquilizers, because that can cause problems at high altitudes with slowed heart rate and respiration.

-Some carriers, such as Southwest and Jet Blue, only accept pets as a carryon, but others will also take pets as “extra baggage” or cargo during certain times of the year.
-If you cannot take your cat as a carryon, be sure to insist on "extra baggage" so that the cat is in the pressurized temperature controlled part of the plane.
-Different airlines have different policies, and the American Kennel Club has some links to great travel tips and basics from different carriers.
+Some carriers such as Southwest and Jet Blue only accept pets as a carry-on, but others will also take pets as “extra baggage” or cargo during certain times of the year.
+If you cannot take your cat as a carry-on, be sure to insist on "extra baggage" so that the cat is in the pressurized temperature-controlled part of the plane.
+Different airlines have different policies, and the American Kennel Club has some links to great travel tips, even though it's geared toward dogs.

 Pet Airways offers air travel specifically for pets (not people) but only flies to certain destinations.
 Check for airline pet travel information to find the latest requirements and options for your pet travels using commercial carriers.
 Airlines change policies frequently so the special programs may no longer be in effect or new ones may have been created.